Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Experiments

 \subsection{Quantitative Results}

 We provide the quantitative results of the evaluated approaches on the LLFF, DTU, Mip-NeRF360, and MVImgNet datasets in Table~\ref{tab:llff}, Table~\ref{tab:dtu}, Table~\ref{tab:360}, and Table~\ref{tab:mvimgnet}, respectively.
 The best, second-best, and third-best results in each column are highlighted in red, orange, and yellow, respectively.
 For MVSplat~\cite{chen2024mvsplat}, we employ the pretrained model released by the authors and evaluate it on DTU.
 Notably, the per-scene optimized 3DGS methods significantly outperform MVSplat, highlighting the advantage of scene-level radiance field modeling for high-quality novel view synthesis.
 For these scene-level approaches, the performance of both NeRF and 3DGS methods consistently declines as the number of training views decreases, underscoring the challenge of few-shot novel view synthesis.
 In this context, our method surpasses all competitors across the four datasets.
-Note that in the sparse-view scenario, the available information in the training data is limited, making it more challenging to improve performance compared to the dense-view setting.
+Note that in sparse-view scenarios, the available information in the training data is limited, making it more challenging to improve performance compared to the dense-view setting.

-Specifically, on the LLFF and DTU datasets, we train the methods using 3, 6, and 9 views.
-Our method achieves an improvement of $0.34$ in terms of PSNR with 3 views on LLFF.
+Specifically, our method achieves an improvement of $0.34$ in terms of PSNR with 3 views on LLFF.
 The improvement is larger on DTU, reaching a gain of $0.59$.
 Since the images in the Mip-NeRF360 dataset are captured from diverse viewpoints, we sample more training views, i.e., 12 and 24, following the setting used in~\cite{zhang2024cor}.
-On this dataset, our SE-GS achieves the highest PSNR and SSIM, as well as the lowest LPIPS and AVGE, demonstrating superior NVS quality under the challenges of sparse views with large-scale viewpoint variations.
+On this dataset, our SE-GS achieves the highest PSNR and SSIM, as well as the lowest LPIPS, demonstrating superior NVS quality under the challenges of sparse views with large-scale viewpoint variations.
 Additionally, to further assess the robustness across diverse scenarios, we conduct an experiment on 50 scenes sampled from the MVImgNet dataset.
 As reported in Table~\ref{tab:mvimgnet}, our method yields consistently better results than previous state-of-the-art approaches when trained with 5, 7, and 10 views.
 Our SE-GS also demonstrates better compatibility with relatively dense views.
 For instance, the PSNR improvement increases from $0.26$ to $0.59$ as the number of training views varies from 5 to 10.